Llandogo: Railways

 St Briavels railway station was a station along the Wye Valley Railway.
 It was built in 1876 during the construction of the line on the Monmouthshire side of the River Wye at Bigsweir, and was intended to serve the nearby villages of St Briavels, across the river in the Forest of Dean, and Llandogo, which is further down the Wye Valley.
 It was closed on 5 January 1959 when the line was closed to passenger services.
 St Briavels station was renamed three time during its life: firstly Bigsweir Station, then St Briavels and Llandogo Station, and finally St Briavels Station.
 Eventually a new halt was provided.
 Llandogo Halt railway station was a request stop on the former Wye Valley Railway.
 It was opened on 7 March 1927 to serve the village of Llandogo.
 It was closed in 1959 following the withdrawal of passenger services on the line.
 It was the smallest construction on the Wye Valley Railway.

 Cultural references

-Llandogo is a main filming site of the 2019 TV series Sex Education.
+Llandogo was a main filming site for the 2019 TV series Sex Education.